michibo/feyncop/README.md

     $ make

-The two python programs feyngen and feyncop in the feyncop/ directory should know be working as expected.
+The two python programs feyngen and feyncop in the feyncop/ directory should now be working as expected.

 An overview of the parameters of the two programs is displayed with